hfp/libxstream/samples/ozaki/README.md

   mixed-radix representation.
 The product of 17 moduli exceeds 2^111, providing sufficient range for fp64.

-  XMX / DPAS acceleration is supported via a two-phase pipeline: the `dotprod` kernel computes DPAS int8 matmuls per modulus channel and stores unsigned residues to a global intermediate buffer; then a separate `postprocess` kernel runs Garner reconstruction and Horner evaluation with an independently-sized grid over M×N, fully decoupled from DPAS tile dimensions.
-A scalar fallback fuses both phases into a single `dotprod` kernel.
+  XMX / DPAS acceleration uses a **fused** `dotprod` kernel that computes DPAS int8 matmuls per modulus channel, reduces to unsigned residues in registers, and immediately runs Garner reconstruction and Horner evaluation — no intermediate global buffer is needed.
+A scalar fallback follows the same fused structure.
 The triangular and symmetrize optimisations do not apply (each modulus channel is independent).

+  **K-grouping** (`OZAKI_TRIM`): When `OZAKI_TRIM` > 0, KGROUP = 2^OZAKI_TRIM
+  consecutive K sub-panels share a common max exponent and their DPAS dot products are accumulated before a single Garner reconstruction per group.
+  This amortises the (expensive) Garner/Horner phase across KGROUP panels.
+  KGROUP > 1 automatically uses 18 primes (instead of 17) to provide
+  sufficient CRT range for accumulated dot products.
+With `OZAKI_TRIM=2` (KGROUP=4) the Garner cost is cut by 4× and overall speedups of ~3× have been measured on PVC at large matrix sizes.

 ### Pipeline